FREQUENTLY ASKED QUESTIONS

 6. How long is it going to take me to learn?

 To be truly comfortable leading/following, it takes approximately 20-40 group lessons, or 10-20 private lessons.
 Everyone’s progress depends on the amount of practice they put in.
 If you’re a student that generally comes in once a week and doesn’t practice outside of the studio, it will take you a lot longer than someone who comes in 2-3 a week.
 As with learning any skill, keeping the momentum and consistency will yield faster results.
 For optimal learning, we recommend that you do a mixture of group and private lessons and join us on our ‘student outings’.

 7. When are your student outings?

-Our student outings usually happen every 2nd and 4th Saturday of the month, where we meet out at a local salsa party.
+Our student outings are every Friday, where we meet out at a local salsa party.
 We also have spontaneous night outs as well, at any salsa venues.
 We communicate with the students through a group chat in WhatsApp, about the various salsa events we will be attending.

 8. I can’t hear the beat.
 Am I hopeless?